mckelvey/base/README.md

 As with any merge, depending on the changes you’ve made, you may need to resolve conflicts and should be sure to vet the function you desire.
 You can always review changes in this repo prior to an upstream fetch/merge.

+## Contributions

+Suggestions and contributions are welcome.
+Create an issue or [email me](mailto:david@mckelveycreative.com)!